fbpx

 • Beneficial taxing programs

 While the cost of living will depend on the lifestyle you want, the cost of living in Greece is generally low.
 Fortunately for expats, Greece is much cheaper than most other European countries, in some cases about 50% of the price of larger EU nations.
-If you are used to eating out, then the average cost of food for you will be around €32 per day.
-An average meal in a café costs ~€13.
-The average entertainment activity (think museums, movie theaters, or sightseeing) costs about 20 euros daily.
-The average monthly gym membership, if that’s your cup of tea, is 35 Euros per month.

 Overall, healthcare in Greece is twice cheaper than in most places in the EU.
 A standard checkup with a family doctor will likely cost 40 Euros.
 Antibiotic prescription usually costs around 7 Euros for a week’s supply.

 The largest cost will likely be housing.
 The following is an example budget for a modest lifestyle.
 It is possible to spend more or less based on your needs.
-Some expats choose to pay more (about 5000 Euros per month), and for locals, it is not unlikely to see families surviving on less (800 Euros per month is not unheard of, for example).
+Some expats choose to pay more (about 5000 Euros per month), and for locals, it is not unlikely to see families living on less (800 Euros per month is not unheard of, for example).
 The beauty of the Greek lifestyle is that even with a fixed income of a pension, you have the ability to fully enjoy your golden years.

-Monthly
+Monthly costs

 EU Citizens